Where Does Matcha Come From? Japan vs Global Origins

 Nishio

-Nishio in Aichi Prefecture is known for its large-scale matcha production, including organic options.
-Matcha from this area is often smooth and mild, making it popular for everyday drinking and food service applications.
+Known for large-scale matcha production, including organic.
+Often smooth and mild — popular for everyday drinking and food service.

-Top lots can be excellent, but much of Nishio’s volume is blended for café use, so flavour and colour can be more “everyday” than ultra-premium.
+Top lots can be excellent, but much of the volume is blended for café use, so it leans "everyday" rather than ultra-premium.

 Shizuoka, Japan